US egg prices fall for the first time in months but remain near record highs

 U.S. retail egg prices fell in April from the record-high prices they hit earlier this year, according to government data released Tuesday.

-The average price for a dozen Grade A eggs declined to $5.12 last month after reaching a record $6.23 in March, according to the Consumer Price Index.
+The average price for a dozen Grade A eggs declined to $5.12 last month after reaching a record $6.23 in March, according to the U.S. Bureau of Labor Statistics.
 It was the first month-to-month drop in egg prices since October 2024.

 Overall, the average price of eggs of all sizes fell 12.7%, the steepest monthly decline since March 1984.